marositesUSC/heat_project/README.md

 ```bash
 python src/capture_data.py
 ```
+If you want the script to run on boot, check out the instructions [here](docs/enabling_autostart.md).

 ## 🛠 Hardware Setup
 Here is a basic wiring diagram for connecting the sensors to the